ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 The SystemC executable runs and loads a simple software application.
 In this example the UART is being modeled in SystemC.
 It is recommended to study the pl011\_uart.cpp and pl011\_uart.h files to see how SystemC models are created.
 The model shows how to use TLM-2.0 sockets for memory mapped buses and other SystemC data types for hardware modeling.

 The simulation will run and automatically exit.
+If no 'hello world' message pops up, this may be because a terminal window is opening, printing the message, and closing automatically before it appears on the screen.
+Read on to the next section to select how to display the message, using models named tterm or fterm.

 ## Additional configuration options